 A few digitized books are even available for direct online downloads within seconds after you make the purchase although CD-ROM distribution is still much more common.

 You can occasionally even find original records.
 I once purchased the original 1907 tax records for the town of Corinna, Maine, hand-written by the municipal tax collector at that time.
 It shows my grandfather’s farm listed with real estate valued at $400 plus a personal estate of $92.
 It states that grand-dad paid real estate taxes that year of $10, personal estate taxes of $2.30 and a poll tax of $3.
 It also shows that his next-door neighbor never paid his assessed taxes, at least not in the year 1907.
 I hope that he paid them in arrears the next year.

 By the way, I have no idea how official tax records of a town end up on eBay, or in a garage sale for that matter.
 I would assume that the records still belong to the town.
-In the case of the Corinna tax records, I scanned the pages that interested me and then donated the original book to the town.
+In the case of the Corinna tax records, I scanned the entire book and saved them as digital images.
+I then donated the original book to the town.